rthbound/rubeuler/README.md

 Installation
 ------------

-Rubeuler is a Ruby gem, and can be installed using `gem install rubeuler`
+Rubeuler is a Ruby gem, and can be installed using `gem install Rubeuler`

 Usage
 -----